Chaseabout Raid: Uprising

 The rebels gathered in Ayrshire.
 Both sides needed money to support their troops in the field.
-Nicolas Elphinstone is said to have obtained £10,000 from England for the rebels.
-An English diplomat, John Tamworth, brought money which was delivered to the Countess of Moray.
+Nicolas Elphinstone is said to have obtained £10,000 from England for the rebels, and a French diplomat in London, Paul de Foix, discovered that money was delivered to Robert Melville.
+An English diplomat, John Tamworth, brought 3,000 crowns which was delivered to the Countess of Moray.
 Mary tried to pawn some of her jewels in Edinburgh for 2,000 English marks, but no-one would lend this sum.
 Mary spoke to the rich burgesses of Edinburgh, asking for loans to crush the rebellion.
 Six leading merchants were imprisoned till they obliged.

-Mary set out from Holyroodhouse to Linlithgow and Stirling on 26 August 1565 to move to Glasgow and confront them.
+Mary discussed her response to the rebellion with Michel de Castelnau, the French ambassador in London, who came to Edinburgh and had audiences with her in the garden of Holyroodhouse.
+Mary and Darnley wrote to lairds, including Robert Murray of Abercairny, and issued a general letter calling for armed support to come to Edinburgh on 25 August, and declared the heirs of any casualties would inherit without financial penalties in their minorities (as was done before the battle of Flodden and Pinkie).
+They set out from Holyrood to Linlithgow and Stirling on 26 August 1565, to move to Glasgow and confront the rebel force.
 Her cannon followed, brought by John Chisholm, who had obtained funds from the Burgh of Edinburgh after Mary promised the town rights over Leith, the neighbouring port town.

 The comptroller of the Scottish exchequer, John Wishart of Pitarrow, had sided with the rebellion and was replaced by William Murray of Tullibardine.
 The Provost of Edinburgh was also removed and Simon Preston of Craigmillar, a friend of Mary put in his place.
 Mary restored the honours of Lord Gordon as Earl of Huntly to ensure his support.
 The English diplomat Thomas Randolph claimed thieving and murder were rife, William Murray's lands were raided by Highlanders.
 Mary was anxious for her crown, and wrote from Glasgow to Philip II of Spain, for help.
 She sent the letter with an English servant of Darnley, possibly Anthony Standen or his brother.

 Thomas Randolph heard, but was sceptical, that Mary herself carried a pistol in her hand near while riding near Hamilton.
 Only one of one her ladies in waiting followed her.
 Darnley wore a "gylte corslet", while the rest of the army wore jacks which were usual worn in Scotland.
-In York, Thomas Gargrave heard that Mary's forces had "500 hagbushes (hand-guns) and certain field peices: the others hath neither shot nor ordinance, nor any better holds than their dwelling houses".
+In York, Thomas Gargrave heard that Mary's forces had "500 hagbushes (hand-guns) and certain field pieces: the others hath neither shot nor ordinance, nor any better holds than their dwelling houses".